Skip to main content

 Contents optionsRequest text, highlights, or summaries alongside search results

-Webhook deliveryGet notified in real time when runs complete
+Webhook deliveryGet notified in real time when runs complete.
+The URL must be the final destination — redirects are not followed.

 Manual triggerRun on demand without waiting for the next scheduled time